carlalbc/URPP_tutorials/Productivity_tools_GNUdatamash.md

 brew install datamash

+- **Bioconda install:**

+conda install datamash

 - For other systems check: https://www.gnu.org/software/datamash/download/

 ## Examples  :octocat::speech_balloon:

-Open the terminal and in the command-line print numbers from 1 to 10 using **seq** 10, then send the result into datamash using pipe (|) and sum the values from the first and only field:
+Open the terminal and in the command-line print numbers from 1 to 10 using **seq** 10, then send the result into datamash using pipe (|) and sum the values from the first and only field, then calculate the mean:

 ```